The Barn Owl Centre. A registered charity dedicated to community education, conservation and bird welfare

 Barn Owl relaxed at Dusk

-The Barn Owl (Tyto alba) is a distinctive UK species, recognised for its ghostly appearance, silent flight, and heart-shaped facial disc.
+The Barn Owl (Tyto alba) is one of the UK’s most distinctive and loved birds of prey, known for its ghostly appearance, silent flight and heart-shaped facial disc.

 Habitat and Hunting

-Barn Owls are primarily nocturnal, hunting along field margins, grasslands, mixed farmland, and open meadows.
-Their diet consists mainly of small mammals like voles, mice, and shrews.
-While dawn and dusk are preferred, they may hunt during the day to feed owlets or after harsh weather prevents night hunting.
+Barn Owls are mainly nocturnal and hunt over rough grassland, field margins, mixed farmland and open meadows.
+Their diet consists mainly of small mammals such as voles, mice and shrews.
+While they prefer hunting at dawn and dusk, they may hunt during the day to feed owlets or after poor weather.

 Nesting and Adaptation

-Barn Owls nest in quiet, undisturbed locations such as old barns, buildings, and hollow trees.
-With the loss of traditional sites, artificial Owl Nest Boxes have become essential.
-Farmers, landowners, and wildlife groups across the UK now provide these nest boxes to support breeding and roosting.
+Barn Owls traditionally nest in quiet, undisturbed places such as old barns, buildings and hollow trees.
+With the loss of many natural sites, artificial nest boxes have become essential.
+Farmers, landowners and wildlife groups across the UK now provide these boxes to support breeding and roosting.

 Conservation Efforts

-The Barn Owl Centre plays a vital role in UK conservation by providing specially designed nest boxes, supporting monitoring, and educating the public about owl protection.
+The Barn Owl Centre supports UK barn owl conservation by supplying specially designed nest boxes, running monitoring projects and educating the public about owl protection.
+Over 9,500 nest boxes have been delivered nationwide.

 Population and Protection

-Estimates suggest 10,000–12,000 breeding pairs in the UK.
-Conservation measures, including nest box programs, are essential to maintain and increase these numbers.
+Current estimates suggest 10,000–12,000 breeding pairs in the UK.
+Continued nest box programmes and habitat support are vital to maintain and grow these numbers.

 Present Threats